 Founded in November 2004 by a group of avid peer supporters, the organization has quickly grown with members and supporters from every state and several countries outside the U.S.

-With the commitment to support the international community of people who provide peer support, we look forward to further growth and sharing worldwide.
+With a commitment to support the international community of people who provide peer support and their champions, we look forward to further growth and sharing worldwide.